KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

 preview: true
 ---
 <section>
 <p class="explanation">Hey guys!
-The following is the first post of a series written by my dear brother Loïc, Git expert at Best Of Media (Grenoble, France).
+The following is the first post of a series written by my dear brother Loïc, Git expert at Best Of Media (Tom's Guide & Tom's Hardware).
 I'll release the next parts in the next few weeks, so be sure to stay tuned for more Git awesomeness!</p>

 Hi guys!
 Today, I'm gonna share with you some Git tips & tricks I've already shared with my workmates at Best Of Media.
 But before even starting let's never forget the more important laws of Git.

 **Law #1**: **each commit must let the branch into a stable state**.
 You must be able to checkout any commit in the project and still have a working application to play with.
 A functionality shouldn't be splitted into several commits.
-For example, don't put the HTML, CSS and JS of a new functionality in three commits: the functionality requires all of this to works so put all this stuff in a single commit.
-If you have to stop your work (time to go home, switch to another thing, etc.), create a temporary commit which will be enhanced later.
+For instance, don't put the HTML, CSS and JS of a new feature in three separate commits: the functionality requires all of them to work so they should all belong to the same commit.
+If you have to pause your work (time to grab lunch, go home, switch to another thing or whatever), create a temporary commit which will be enhanced later.

 **Law #2**: **each commit has only one purpose**.
 If you see a bug while you're working on a new functionality, try to fix this bug in a separate commit to be able to revert (or cherry-pick) one of both commit if needed.

 <blockquote class="pull-quote--right">Each commit should leave the branch stable.</blockquote>